engber/GameBoard/ReadMe.md

 ## GameBoard Methods

-`void draw()`
+`void updateConsole()`
-The first time the `draw` method is called it clears the console and draws the board.
+The first time the `draw` method is called it clears the console and displays the board.
-Subsequent will try to be _smart_, only drawing the parts that need updating, but some changes (e.g. turning on/off displaying coordinates) require a full redrawing, including clearing the console.
+Subsequent calls will try to be _smart_, only drawing the parts that need updating, but some changes (e.g. turning on/off displaying coordinates) require a full redrawing, including clearing the console.

-`void forceRedraw()`
+`void redrawConsole()`
-The `forceRedraw` method _always_ clears the console and draws the board.
+The `redrawConsole` method _always_ clears the console and draws the board.
 This method may be helpful in debugging drawing problems; determining if the _smart_ update logic is the cause.

 `Tile tileAt(int row, int col) const;`